 So, where can these solutions create continuously personalized marketing?
 Below are a few examples:

 - A user has browsed for shoes online.
 A conversational ad appears on Facebook, allowing them to review different types of shoes a brand offers – whether from messenger or a landing page.
 As they interact, they learn more about the brand, while the brand gets valuable first-party data about what products interest them.

 - The user decides to browse the brand’s website.
 They begin to consider multiple types of shoes, but they don’t know what style might fit them best.
-A virtual sales advisor appears in the corner, offering them help to gain a recommendation.
+A virtual product advisor appears in the corner, offering them help to gain a recommendation.